wkurzius/textbook-notes/syllabi/ap-csa.md

 ## Text and Resources

-Rather than a physical textbook we will use the online book [CSAwesome by Runestone Academy](https://runestone.academy/ns/books/published/csawesome2/csawesome2.html), along with its assignments.
+Rather than a physical textbook we will use the online curriculum [CSAwesome by Runestone Academy](https://runestone.academy/ns/books/published/csawesome2/csawesome2.html), along with its assignments.

 And here are the related College Board resources.